aryan338/Computer-Vision-A-Classic-and-Modern-approach/README.md

 ### Total Cost
 The total cost can be simply calculated by a weighted sum of the content cost and the style cost -

-where *&alpha* and *&beta* can be set manually and treated as hyper-parameters that control the relative weighting between the content and the style.
+where *&alpha;* and *&beta;* can be set manually and treated as hyper-parameters that control the relative weighting between the content and the style.

 Team: Aditya Prakash, Aryan Mundada, Harsh Kumar and Imad Khan